wh0sumit/wh0sumit/readme.md

 Currently, I'm working as a frontend engineer at [Rightfit](https://rightfit.work), where I built the MVP in 12 hours and scaled the platform from 300 to 800+ users in a month.
 Rightfit is redefining hiring by matching top talent with great companies based on proof of work.

 Previously, I worked at **Merlin AI**, where I built **Vault**, a tool that lets users save anything from the internet and interact with it using AI.
 Worked extensively with knowledge bases and retrieval-augmented generation (RAG).
-Also developed an internal hackathon project similar to **Stack AI**, allowing users to build and run AI-powered workflows with a visual interface.

 Before that, I was the **solo web engineer** at [Devdham](https://devdham.com), where I built the entire web platform from scratch, now handling over 2 lakh monthly users.